 On August 22, 2022, the Company entered into a loan agreement for a \$1,000,000 loan (the "Loan") from Roosheila Group Inc. ("Roosheila").
 The principal balance of the Loan and interest accrued is repayable monthly at a rate of \$44,773 per month.
 The Loan has a maturity date of 24 months from the closing date and bears interest at the rate of 7% per annum.
-In connection with the Loan, the Company is required to issue Roosheila 25,000 common shares 12 months from the closing date.
+In connection with the Loan, the Company is required to issue Roosheila 25,000 common shares 12 months from the closing date and 25,000 common shares 24 months from the closing date.
 The obligation to issue the shares have been recognized as a transaction fee valued at \$14,000 based on the market price of the Company's shares on the closing date and will be amortized over the term of the loan.